sabrinae/hashtag_tracker/README.md

 # hashtag_tracker
 Google Apps Script connected to spreadsheet that follows trending hashtags / hashtags we use on Instagram and Twitter

-# Twitter Location Trends API
+# <a href="https://developer.twitter.com/en/docs/trends/trends-for-location/api-reference/get-trends-place.html">Twitter Location Trends API</a>

 This API uses OAuth1 to generate the access keys and give access to the API.
 For the complete documentation on this library, <a href="https://github.com/gsuitedevs/apps-script-oauth1">click here</a>.
 Add the library key while in your Apps Script editor by going to Resources > Libraries and add the following: